Things to Do

 Although "the city" often refers to New York, Westchester boasts "the cities" – New Rochelle, Yonkers and especially White Plains, the county's commercial and cultural hub.
 They each offer their own urban vibe, with culture and nightlife in abundance.

-Here are some big attractions you'll enjoy learning about as you browse our Web site::
+Here are some big attractions you'll enjoy learning about:

 Surrounded by History

 Visit the home of Thomas Paine, father of the American Revolution, furnished with original 18th-century artifacts.
 Stroll among the gravestones in Sleepy Hollow Cemetery, the final resting place for Washington Irving, William Rockefeller and Andrew Carnegie.
 Imagine yourself arguing the finer points of Colonial law in the Bedford 1798 Court House.
 Westchester County is home to more than 200 properties on the National Register of Historic Places, and many have ties to African-American heritage and the Revolutionary War.

 In White Plains, The Westchester satisfies even the most discerning fashionista, with more than 150 upscale stores, including Neiman Marcus, Burberry, Gucci and Brooks Brothers.
 Westchester's Ridge Hill is a sophisticated outdoor shopping, dining and entertainment destination in Yonkers, and nearby, the Cross County Shopping Center offers favorites such as H&M, Macy's and Victoria's Secret.

 Several other shopping destinations are located within the county, and its downtowns offer boutiques, art galleries and specialty shops.
 Even the rural countryside entices shoppers with antiques shops, locally owned stores, artisan products and fresh produce from roadside stands.